We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

-A good fitting snorkel mask should form a comfortable seal without needing to be pulled tight.
+A good-fitting snorkel mask should form a comfortable seal without needing to be pulled tight.
 Remember, it’s the skirt that should create the seal on your face, not the strap.
-The strap is simply there to stop the mask from slipping out of place.
+The head strap is simply there to stop the mask from slipping out of place.

 Equally, the mask frame shouldn’t dig in or put pressure on any part of your face.
 You want your nose to sit comfortably within the nose pocket without feeling squished.
 And you should be able to pinch your nostrils shut so you can equalize if you dive down.

 Check out this video for a simple way to check if your new mask fits you properly.

 As with any piece of scuba or snorkel gear you buy, it’s important to take a moment to think about what you need from your snorkel mask, and what exactly you plan to use it for.